diasraphael/guide/CS/basics/algorithm-datastructure/big-o.md

 O(n) = linear time= n is the no of the inputs = grows proportionally O(1) = constant time= calculating only once
 O(log n) = logarithmic
+O(n!) = nesting loop for each input= wont be used much and it is terrible

 Omega best case
 Theta average case